 Certain drugs such as cannabis, magic mushrooms, ecstasy (a designer drug), or other psycho-active drugs can produce feelings of ecstasy or clairvoyance.
 But, when the hallucinogenic effects have disappeared, there is no enhanced perception left.
 Also, these effects can be classified as sensory games.

-Even though in our opinion, it is not advisable to advertize for hallucinogens even in an involuntary manner, it is impossible to evade the question as it is now often asked due to shamanistic practices and the attraction exercised by rave-parties.
+Even though in our opinion, it is not advisable to advertise hallucinogens even in an involuntary manner, it is impossible to evade the question as it is now often asked due to shamanistic practices and the attraction exercised by rave parties.

-Hallucinogens, mainly peyote, mescalin (an alkaloid of peyote), iboga (an African plant) and the infamous L.S.D. that is thousands of times stronger have gained a lot of attention recently from people’s interest in shamanism and rave parties.
+Hallucinogens, mainly peyote, mescaline (an alkaloid of peyote), iboga (an African plant), and the infamous L.S.D. that is thousands of times stronger have gained a lot of attention recently from people’s interest in shamanism and rave parties.

 Phosphenism harmonizes and integrates a person with his or her surroundings.
-Drugs have an opposite effect, disintegrating the individual’s character and impairing his or her capacity to socialize.
+Drugs have the opposite effect, disintegrating the individual’s character and impairing his or her capacity to socialize.

 Reports by ethnologists show the ravaging effects of drugs on shamans when they recover from their trances.
-The same way a single glass of wine can annul all the benefits of a session of Phosphenism, hallucinogenic substances can only lead to a confusion of consciousness and, if repeated too often, to sensory dead ends.
+In the same way, a single glass of wine can annul all the benefits of a session of Phosphenism, hallucinogenic substances can only lead to a confusion of consciousness and, if repeated too often, to sensory dead ends.

 20 - Are there any therapeutic applications of Phosphenism?

-The same way sports have a beneficial effect on both the body and the mind, the practice of Phosphenism benefits the whole of a human being.
+In the same way, sports have a beneficial effect on both the body and the mind, the practice of Phosphenism benefits the whole of a human being.

 1 - What are the three keys to individual development?